 Any leakage of client’s information, whether intentional or accidental, may damage the reputation of your business and cost you time and money.
 Protecting customer information should, therefore, go without saying.

-Here are some examples of customer information your business needs to protect.
+Here are some examples of customer information your business needs to protect from security breaches.

 Ensure that you protect all account data for your customers.
 Such information may include social security numbers, names, residence, and credit cards.
 These kinds of documents can easily be used to identify customers or employee, and you do not want them to fall in the wrong hands.